isgasho/xs/README.md

 * HMAC-SHA512

-One can simply replace calls to net.Dial() with hkex.Dial(), and likewise net.Listen() with hkex.Listen(), to obtain connections (hkex.Conn) conforming to the basic net.Conn interface.
-Upon Dial(), the HerraduraKEx key exchange is initiated (whereby client and server independently derive the same keying material).
+Calls to hkexnet.Dial() and hkexnet.Listen()/Accept() are generally the same as calls to the equivalents within the _net_ package; however upon connection a key exchange automatically occurs whereby client and server independently derive the same keying material, and all following traffic is secured by a symmetric encryption algorithm.

-Above the hkex.Conn layer, the server and client apps in this repository (server/hkexshd and client/hkexsh) negotiate session settings (cipher/hmac algorithms, interactive/non-interactive, etc.) to be used for further communication.
+Above the hkexnet.Conn layer, the server and client apps in this repository (server/hkexshd and client/hkexsh) negotiate session settings (cipher/hmac algorithms, interactive/non-interactive, etc.) to be used for communication.

-Packets are subject to random padding, and (optionally) the client and server channels can both send _chaff_ packets at random defineable intervals to help thwart analysis of session activity (especially for interactive shell sessions).
+Packets are subject to random padding (size, prefix/postfix), and (optionally) the client and server channels can both send _chaff_ packets at random defineable intervals to help thwart analysis of session activity (applicable to interactive and non-interactive command sessions, file copies and tunnels).

+Tunnels, if specified, are set up during initial client->server connection negotiation.
+Packets from the client local port(s) are sent through the main secured connection to the server's remote port(s), and vice versa, tagged with a tunnel specifier so that they can be de-multiplexed and delivered to the proper tunnel endpoints.

+Finally, within the hkexpasswd/ directory is a password-setting utility.
+HKExSh uses its own passwd file distinct from the system /etc/passwd to authenticate clients, using standard bcrypt+salt storage.

+***

-NOTE: THIS PROJECT IS EXPERIMENTAL.
-Due to the experimental nature of the HerraduraKEx and Kyber IND-CCA-2 algorithms, this package SHOULD BE USED WITH CAUTION and should DEFINITELY NOT be used for any sensitive applications.
+**NOTE: Due to the experimental nature of the HerraduraKEx and Kyber IND-CCA-2 algorithms, and the novelty of the overall codebase in general, this package SHOULD BE CONSIDERED EXTREMELY EXPERIMENTAL and USED WITH CAUTION.
+It DEFINITELY SHOULD NOT be used for any sensitive applications.
 USE AT YOUR OWN RISK.
-NO WARRANTY OR CLAIM OF FITNESS FOR PURPOSE IS IMPLIED.
+NO WARRANTY OR CLAIM OF FITNESS FOR PURPOSE IS EXPRESSED OR IMPLIED.**

+***

 HERRADURA KEX